atljp/THUG-SDL/README.md

 - Replaced input system entirely with new, modern system using the SDL2 library
 - Improved window handling allowing for custom resolutions and configurable windowing (4k resolution, (borderless) windowed mode)
 - Minimal launcher to configure game and mod settings
+- In game mod settings menu
+ - Saves to and loads from thugsdl.ini automatically
 - Stability fixes
 - Increased default clipping distance for large levels
 - Added pause buffer for speedrunning (menu to game transition with pause button held)
 - Option to toggle blur effects
 - Option to toggle the fullscreen gamma correction which makes the game looks too dark
-- Restored the onscreen keyboard (gamepad only)
+- Restored the onscreen keyboard
 - Increased speed when exiting the game
 - Modloader for script mods: [Section Modloader](#modloader)
 - Supported languages: English, French, German